Appearance

 }This response is polling-safe and intentionally lightweight.
 It reports status and runtime timing, but does not embed large result payloads.

 Use the job status response as the source of truth for readiness.
-The enqueue response may include a result_url, but this endpoint only returns a usable result_url after the job succeeds.
+The enqueue response can include a result_url, but this endpoint returns a usable result_url only after the job succeeds.

 Jobs that have not entered running yet report run_ms as 0.